adnanh/webhook/README.md

 ## Configuration
 Next step is to define some hooks you want [webhook][w] to serve.
 Begin by creating an empty file named `hooks.json`.
 This file will contain an array of hooks the [webhook][w] will serve.
 Check [Hook definition page](docs/Hook-Definition.md) to see the detailed description of what properties a hook can contain, and how to use them.

 Let's define a simple hook named `redeploy-webhook` that will run a redeploy script located in `/var/scripts/redeploy.sh`.
+Make sure that your bash script has `#!/bin/sh` shebang on top.

 Our `hooks.json` file will now look like this:
 ```json